 If the Customer is enrolled in a Loyalty Program, they can choose to redeem it.
 To know more, visit the Loyalty Program page.

 Any additional discounts to the whole Invoice can be set in this section.
 This discount could be based on the Grand Total i.e., post tax/charges or Net total i.e., pre tax/charges.
 The additional discount can be applied as a percentage or an amount.
 Visit the Applying Discount page for more details.

 3.12 Advance Payment

 For high-value Items, the seller can request an advance payment before processing the order.
 The Get Advances Received button opens a popup from where you can fetch the orders where the advance payment was made.
 To know more, visit the Advance Payment Entry page.

 3.13 Payment Terms

 The payment for an invoice may be made in parts depending on your understanding with the Supplier.
 This is fetched if set in the Sales Order.
 To know more, visit the Payment Terms page.

 Write off happens when the Customer pays an amount less than the invoice amount.
 This may be a small difference like 0.50.
 Over several orders, this might add up to a big number.
 For accounting accuracy, this difference amount is 'written off'.
 To know more, visit the Payment Terms page.

 3.15 Terms and Conditions

 There may be certain terms and conditions on the Item you're selling, these can be applied here.
-To know about adding Terms and Conditions, click here.
+Read Terms and Condition documentation to know how to add them.